Tonychec/MarvelComics/README.md

 To run the application, you need to provide your private and public keys from the Marvel API.
 These keys should be added to the `Keys.plist` file.

 1. Sign up at [developer.marvel.com](https://developer.marvel.com) and get your API keys.
-2. Create a file named `Keys.plist` in the `/MarvelComics/Utils/Api/` directory.
-3. Add your Marvel API keys to the `Keys.plist` file in the following format:
+2. Add your Marvel API keys to the `Keys.plist` file in the following format:

 ```plist
 <?xml version="1.0" encoding="UTF-8"?>